Tiny Home Cost Estimator

 Comparison of finish levels

 The scenarios below show how different approaches can change the budget.
-These are not quotes—use them to understand relative differences and to sanity-check your own inputs.
-In practice, the biggest swings usually come from (1) land and site work, (2) labor availability, and (3) finish level.
+These are not quotes.
+They are meant to help you understand relative differences and to sanity-check your own assumptions.
+In practice, the biggest swings usually come from land and site work, labor availability, climate requirements, and finish level.

 Scenario Sq Ft Cost per Sq Ft Land Labor Extras Total